Kayli/logspub/dev-distributed-k8.md

 ## tools to consider

-- k3s
+- k3s [^7]
-  - a simplified k8 orchestrator
+  - a lightweight k8 orchestrator
   - 40mb ram footprint, can run on raspberry pi
+  - simple to setup

 - rancher desktop (cli+gui)
   - kim is a wrapper for docker commands